wngasinur/blockchain-developer-bootcamp-final-project/README.md

 > Final cost:          1.03298762 ETH
 ```

-#### TODO
+#### KNOWN ISSUES / LIMITATIONS
+[ ] The smart contract might get bankrupt and unable to withdraw all the moneys.
+The initial fund for this smart contract is 1000 CDT / 1 ETH, funded by smart contract owner.
-1. Using Chainlink VRF to generate the randomness.
+[ ] Using Chainlink VRF to generate the randomness.
 Currently the randomness is generated through following vulnerable code
    ```
    uint(keccak256(abi.encodePacked(block.difficulty, block.timestamp)))
    ```